MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-business-continuity-and-disaster-recovery.md

   - Ultra SSD
   - Azure Netapp Files (ANF)
 - In a cost-conscious deployment consider deploying Pre-Production or test systems on standard SDD and convert to Premium for the period of test cycles as required.
 Eg: E20 disk is half the cost of a P20.
-- In cost-conscious deployments consider [disk bursting](https://docs.microsoft.com/azure/virtual-machines/linux/disk-bursting#disk-level-bursting) feature for non-production workloads.
+- In cost-conscious deployments consider [disk bursting](https://docs.microsoft.com/azure/virtual-machines/linux/disk-bursting#disk-level-bursting) feature for non-production workloads or [document](https://docs.microsoft.com/en-us/azure/virtual-machines/workloads/sap/hana-vm-operations-storage) in case of HANA deployment.
 - Every Azure premium disk come with IOPS and throughout limit, consider striping disk instead of using single large disk for a cost-conscious deployment.
 Further details about stripe sizes can be found [here](https://docs.microsoft.com/azure/virtual-machines/workloads/sap/hana-vm-operations-storage).
 - Consider using [Azure Disk encryption](https://docs.microsoft.com/azure/security/fundamentals/azure-disk-encryption-vms-vmss) for data disk on SAP application servers.
 - Consider using [Azure Storage Service encryption](https://docs.microsoft.com/azure/storage/common/encryption-customer-managed-keys?toc=/azure/storage/blobs/toc.json) with customer managed keys(CMK) for database disks.